-The Council has in place a delivery plan of corporate plan aims, for which responsibility rested with Heads of Service during 2015/16 to deliver with their teams.
+The Council has in place a delivery plan of corporate plan aims, for which responsibility rested with the Service Managers during 2016/17 to deliver with their teams.
 The Executive Management Team oversees the performance and progress made against the delivery plan.

-The Council is concerned to ensure quality of service delivery and uses a variety of mechanisms to assess this, including consultation.
+The Council is concerned to ensure quality of service delivery and uses a variety of mechanisms to assess this.
 This helps inform future service delivery.